-In a few areas the NGOs/ Centralized Kitchens are serving meals in rural areas.
+❖ Yes, in a few areas the NGOs/ Centralized Kitchens are serving meals in rural areas.
 Quality meals are being provided to the children.

 2.14.3 Maximum distance and time taken for delivery of food from centralized kitchen and school: